 The information for these profiles has been assembled from a variety of sources (cited for each species), and we are dependent on them for accuracy.
 Not all of these species are well known and information on some features may not have been available in the sources we consulted.
 If our descriptions are inaccurate or otherwise found wanting, and you have the correct information, please contact us so that we can correct these pages.

-We have provided information on the distribution of each species.
-However, if you are involved in the restoration of any milkweed, you should consult the files listing the states and counties in which each species occurs.
+If you are involved in the restoration of any milkweed, you should consult the BONAP North American Plant Atlas to determine the counties in which each species naturally occurs.
 Our goal is to encourage the restoration of milkweeds in habitats and locations from which they are already known.

 Each profile is accompanied by images, many of which were provided by Bobby Gendron and Gary Stell.
 More images will be added to these pages as they become available.
 All files contain images of flowers but for most species we need images of the seed pods, leaves, and the entire plant.
 If you have such images, and would like to contribute them, please contact us at Monarch Watch.

 Milkweed flowers are both beautiful and structurally complex.
 Botanists use the structural features of flowers to assess the similarities and differences among the species to aid them in classification.
 For our purposes these features can be used to help identify different milkweed species.
 A few glances at the images below as you learn about the milkweeds in your area will help you identify and appreciate this diverse and interesting group of plants that are so essential to the survival of the monarch migration.